fujimura/wai-hspec-example/testing-wai-app-with-hspec.md

     get "/bar" $
         redirect "/foo"

-main :: IO ()
-main = scotty 3000 app
 ```

-If you know sinatra or similar kind of web application framework, there might be not so many introduction required.
+If you know [sinatra](http://www.sinatrarb.com/) or similar kind of web application framework, there might be not so many introduction required.
 It serves `index.mustache` object at root, `foo.mustache` at "/foo" and redirect to "/foo" at "/bar".
 Please ignore detail about View things.

-Finally `app` will be run at port 3000 in `main`.

 ## A bit about Hspec

 Behavior Driven Development got popular in recent years.
 Hspec is a library which supports BDD in haskell, based on the most famous and popular BDD library, RSpec.
-Hspec is very well designed and easy to use, so if you already have some BDD experience, you'll find how to use it in a short time.
+It's very well designed and easy to use, so if you already have some BDD experience, you'll find how to use it in a short time.

 If you don't know about BDD or not tried it yet, it's worth to try it with Hspec.
 As a Ruby developer(I'm a Rails developer in the daytime), even I feel BDD and Haskell is much more better than it with Ruby.